rwaldron/tc39-notes/es8/2017-03/mar-22.md

 MPT: If everyone thinks document is toothless without enforcement, can we add some language?

-AWF: I'm really uncomfortable with the whole "enforcement" idea vs. the aspirational goals of how we want to conduct ourselves.
+AWB: I'm really uncomfortable with the whole "enforcement" idea vs. the aspirational goals of how we want to conduct ourselves.
 It seems to take away from the focus on how we want to behave and the focus on correct behavior.

 LBR: If I rename it to Code of Conduct supporters, would that help?